Eille Norwood

 Eille Norwood (born Anthony Edward Brett; 11 October 1861 – 24 December 1948) was an English stage actor, director, and playwright best known today for playing Sherlock Holmes in a series of silent films.

 Early life

-He was born 11 October 1861 in York as Anthony Edward Brett and attended St John's College, Cambridge (B.A.
+He was born 11 October 1861 in York as Anthony Edward Brett and educated at Pocklington School followed by St John's College, Cambridge (B.A.
 1883).
 Norwood took his stage name from a woman he once loved named Eileen and Norwood in southeast London, where he lived.

 Career

 His first professional stage appearance was in 1884 with F. R. Benson's Shakespearean company.
 In 1886-7 he worked for Edward Compton's company.
 He was active on the stage until 1892, when he became ill and did not recover until about 1899.
 After acting in a revival of his play The Noble Art, retitled The Talk of the Town, in 1901, he resumed regular stage work.
 For some years he was employed by Charles Wyndham, appearing for him in My Lady of Rosedale (1904), Captain Drew on Leave (1906), and The Liars (1907).
 Among many other roles, he toured in 1909 as Raffles in a stage version of the amateur detective.
 He made his film debut in 1911.
 He directed the successful production of The Man Who Stayed at Home, which ran in London from December 1914 to July 1916.